 I am a huge Biblical Word Study nerd.
-In fact I wrote a book about it that is coming out sometime soon.
+In fact I wrote a book about it.
 It is one of the greatest passions of my life to teach others how to dig in for meaning in the Scriptures.

 So that is what Latin study is NOT.
 But what is going on here, when we look at the Latin?
 Why study Latin at all?
 Why not just go back to the Greek or Hebrew and study that?

 I contend you ought to study both (or all three).